mdabrowski1990/uds/docs/source/pages/user_guide/transport/can.rst

   :attr:`~uds.transport_interface.can_transport_interface.AbstractCanTransportInterface.n_ar_timeout`,
   :attr:`~uds.transport_interface.can_transport_interface.AbstractCanTransportInterface.n_bs_timeout` and
   :attr:`~uds.transport_interface.can_transport_interface.AbstractCanTransportInterface.n_cr_timeout`
-- UDS message segmentation parameters (:ref:`base DLC of a CAN frame <knowledge-base-can-data-field>` whether to use :ref:`data optimization for CAN frame <knowledge-base-can-data-optimization>`, value of a :ref:`filler byte <knowledge-base-can-frame-data-padding>` to use for CAN frame data padding) - attributes :attr:`~uds.transport_interface.can_transport_interface.AbstractCanTransportInterface.dlc`, :attr:`~uds.transport_interface.can_transport_interface.AbstractCanTransportInterface.use_data_optimization`, :attr:`~uds.transport_interface.can_transport_interface.AbstractCanTransportInterface.filler_byte`,
+- UDS message segmentation parameters (:ref:`base DLC of a CAN frame <knowledge-base-can-data-field>`, flag whether to use :ref:`data optimization for CAN frame <knowledge-base-can-data-optimization>`, and the value to use for :ref:`CAN frame data padding <knowledge-base-can-frame-data-padding>`) - attributes :attr:`~uds.transport_interface.can_transport_interface.AbstractCanTransportInterface.dlc`, :attr:`~uds.transport_interface.can_transport_interface.AbstractCanTransportInterface.use_data_optimization`, :attr:`~uds.transport_interface.can_transport_interface.AbstractCanTransportInterface.filler_byte`,